Bima42/docstral/README.md

 ## Important notes

-⚠️ The Mistral AI Documentation have recently been updated, and Docstral's scraper and ingestion pipeline have not yet been adjusted to reflect these changes.
+⚠️ The Mistral AI Documentation have recently been updated, and Docstral's scraper and ingestion pipeline have not yet been adjusted to reflect these changes. ⚠️

 ## Tech Stack

-I use the following tools to build the application:⚠️
+I use the following tools to build the application:

 ### Backend